 However, there are two main categories of pesticides based on their ingredients:

-- Synthetic pesticides: they are traditional and are made of synthetic chemicals which are powerful and mostly affect the nervous system of insects and rodents.
+- Synthetic pesticides: they are traditional and are made of synthetic chemicals, which are powerful and mostly affect the nervous system of insects and rodents.
 For example, Zoophthora radicans are used against aphids.
 They can be extremely harmful to pets and humans and can lead to very serious illnesses such as cancer, asthma or other system disorders.
 This is why in IPM programs they are very carefully used by certified and trained pest control specialists.

 - Non-synthetic pesticides: they are organic pesticides that are based on extracts of different types of plants or organisms.
 For example, pyrethrin which is used against mosquitoes, flies, ants and other insects, is extracted from the chrysanthemum flower.
 Diatomaceous earth is another very popular natural pesticide which is made of fossilized algae (diatoms).
-Even if they are natural, they should be applied carefully, as well because these types of pesticide might cause allergic reactions or other unpleasant side effects.
+Even if they are natural, they should be applied carefully, as well, because these types of pesticides might cause allergic reactions or other unpleasant side effects.
 For example, neem oil can cause irritation on skin and dermatitis if sensitive.

 Benefits of Integrated Pest Management

-The integrated pest management is highly effective due to the fact that it has many beneficial sides thanks to which:
+Integrated pest management is highly effective due to the fact that it has many beneficial sides thanks to which: